Assistant Professor of Biomedical Engineering at Duke University

 I received a B.S. in Electrical & Computer Engineering with a minor in Chemistry at Rutgers; an M.D.-Ph.D. in Biomedical Engineering at Johns Hopkins; and postdoctoral training in Cellular Neuroscience at Stanford.
 My independent work began as a fellow at the HHMI Janelia Research Campus.

 I have always gravitated towards conceptual problems that don't yield easily.
-My favorite days are when I can do an experiment with my own hands.
-When I'm not doing science, I love spending time with my two boys, writing music, and salsa dancing.
+My favorite days are when I get to work side-by-side with a student, help them gain knowledge, and see their confidence grow.
+When I'm not doing science, I love spending time with my two boys and writing music.

 Email Address: email@example.com